dominikb1888/INCO/README.md

 - As part of the course you need to prepare an individual data visualization project based on publicly available healthcare dataset.
 - The form of delivery is a two-tier architecture with a backend emitting fhir-compliant json and a frontend using d3.js to visualize and interact on the data.

+### DO...
+(Principles to excel in the class)

+- ...focus on very specific user group and their core job to get done.
+Understand or imagine every little detail.
+- ...think about the ways your user needs to receive, transform and send data.
+Try to automate or simplify their lives.
+- ...optimize on all little details and behaviour in your frontend.
+Make it a joy to use the app.
+- ...use an iterative and cloud-enabled development process.
+Make it easy to build everywhere, again and again.

+### DON'T...
+(Recipe to fail the class)
+- ...try to make the app targeted at too many users and too many of their tasks.
+One user with one task is enough.
+- ...use a visualization framework other than D3.js.
+High-level frameworks (Plotly, Charts,js, etc.) do not allow for enough customization.
+You can use frameworks like React, Vue or Svelte for state management though.
+- ...submit a jupyter notebook.
+Build a Backend and have it produce a good selection of data for you to use in the frontend
+- ...use an exotic or complicated build processes.
+I will try to automatically get data from Github Codespaces.
+If your app does not automatically build there, I cannot look at it.

 ## Sessions

 - Lecture: 30min